-The Mediterranean Piadina is a tasty main dish typical of Romagna cuisine.
-Made with a base of flour and yeast, it is filled with mozzarella, grilled eggplants, and chopped parsley.
-Perfect to enjoy during hot summer days or as a light dish at any time of the year.
+The Mediterranean Piadina is a tasty first course typical of Romagna cuisine.
+Prepared with a base of flour and yeast, it is filled with mozzarella, grilled eggplants, and chopped parsley.
+Perfect to enjoy during warm summer days or as a light dish at any time of the year.

 Sift the flour into a rather large bowl and add the salt and baking powder